openforis/sepal-doc/docs/source/modules/dwn/fcdm.rst

 .. attention::

-    Every time the user zooms in, GEE will recompute all the values on the fly.
-This opreation is time consuming, so be patient.
+    Every time the user zooms in, GEE will recompute all values on the fly.
+This operation is time consuming, so be patient.
 The forest mask is a simple image; when the delta-rNBR finishes refreshing, it will be perfectly aligned with the image.
 If it's blurry, GEE is still computing.

 .. thumbnail:: https://raw.githubusercontent.com/12rambau/fcdm/master/doc/img/result_map.png
     :title: Vizualization of the Sandan province with all default parameters with the reference period of 2019 and 2020 analysis